Jerrywen0308/CynoPose/README.md

 > Status: The paper is currently under review.
 > We are cleaning up the code and documentation.
-> The full training and evaluation code, along with pretrained models and
-> configuration files, will be released **after the paper is accepted**.
+> The full code, along with pretrained models and configuration files, will be released **after the paper is accepted**.